-A sprawling, shifting, faerie tale castle turned boarding school with its very own railroad line is a pretty good place to begin building a story.
+A sprawling, shifting, fairy tale castle-turned-boarding school with its very own railroad line is a pretty good place to begin building a story.
 This magical marvel is said to be somewhere in Scotland, though its exact location is a secret hidden from modern technology.

-In the opening chapters of the Harry Potter series, the protagonist shifts from the very safe, mundane, right-angled world of his aunt and uncle’s pristine and boring house on an equally pristine and boring street, to an extraordinary castle of dreams.
-This clever use of juxtaposition shows us that we’re in for something very special.
+In the opening chapters of the Harry Potter series, the protagonist shifts from the very safe, mundane, right-angled world of his aunt and uncle’s pristine and boring house, on an equally pristine and boring street, to an extraordinary castle of dreams.
+This stark contrast shows us that we’re in for something very special.
 Hogwarts as a setting and as a plot device clearly and succinctly slices the protagonist’s world into a “before” and an “after.”
-This contrast is a good thing to remember when crafting settings in your own work.

-In addition to its use as a thematic device, this setting plays a major role in the plot on several occasions.
+In addition to its use in heightening the story’s themes, this setting plays a major role in the plot on several occasions.
 Secret rooms, hidden doors, and shifting passageways all bring new elements to the story.
 Without this setting the story couldn’t exist.

-Treasure Island is a setting so integral to the story that it beat out the book’s original title, The Sea Cook, and soared to the literary classics hall of fame.
-Although historians know that piracy wasn’t nearly as romantic as contemporary audiences would like to think, it’s undeniable that this novel cemented the image of the high stakes treasure hunt into our literary archetypal archive.
+Treasure Island is such an integral setting that it beat out the book’s original title, The Sea Cook, and soared to the literary classics hall of fame.
+Although historians know that piracy wasn’t nearly as romantic as contemporary audiences would like to think, it’s undeniable that this novel cemented the image of the high-stakes treasure hunt into our literary archetypal archive.
 The setting of the novel played an enormous part in that.

-Aside from being a wonderful coming-of-age tale that follows the young protagonist as he navigates an adventure of mutiny and morality, Treasure Island introduced many of the setting-specific tropes that would go on to become mainstays of the genre, like ferocious black-sailed ships, peg-legged pirates, and maps detailing the location of buried treasure.
+Aside from being a wonderful coming-of-age tale that follows the young protagonist navigating an adventure of mutiny and morality, Treasure Island introduced many of the setting-specific tropes that would go on to become mainstays of the genre, like ferocious black-sailed ships, peg-legged pirates, and maps detailing the location of buried treasure.

 Although the novel visits a few different settings from start to finish, it’s the titular Treasure Island that’s captured the imaginations of readers for decades.
 Much like a certain distinctive city apartment (which we’ll look at next), Treasure Island blurs the lines between fact and fantasy, between what had been real and what could be real if you peered closely enough.